CURE THE FEAR OF HOMESCHOOLING HIGH SCHOOL

 What happens after I purchase the printable PDF?
 You will receive an email with the download link.
 Click on that, and the ebook will open in your browser.
 You must save the book to your own device by clicking on the down arrow at the top right of the screen.
 Be sure to specify which folder you want it saved to.
 Once it has been saved to your device, you can open it from there and you won’t need the email link again.

 How long does it take to work through the book?
 As long or as short a time as you want it to.
 All of the reading, researching, and filling in forms can be done within just a few days.
 You may prefer to take longer, so you can spend time considering each step before making decisions, but it is not necessary.

 Why is this book priced so much more than other books out there?
 This book is unique; there is not a product out there like it, to my knowledge.
 It is not just a read-and-forget "encouragement" book; it is a workbook that encompasses everything you will need in order to start from square one and move step-by-step through the entire process of planning your teen's high school coursework.

-Isn't your child's education worth the equivalent of dinner-for-two at Chick-Fil-A?
+Isn't your child's education worth the equivalent of dinner-and-a-cookie at Chick-Fil-A?